-13 Unique Food Customs from Around the World
+13 Fascinating Food Customs from Around the Globe

 You won’t believe some of the unique food customs and traditions from around the world.
 Different cultures have fascinating ways of handling mealtime, and they can seem pretty unusual if you’re not familiar with them.
 Whether it’s about how to hold your utensils, specific rituals during meals, or unique ingredients, these customs offer a glimpse into the values and etiquette of different societies.